Beginners Guide: Realistic Pencil Drawing

 After you master drawing anything in proportion, you can deal with the other factors of drawing realism.

-Understanding brightness value is essential, and we will cover it next.
+Understanding brightness values is essential, and we will cover it next.

 What are brightness values?

 Brightness values or values are how light or dark any area of the painting is.

 Brightness values play a crucial role in creating the illusion of depth and three-dimensional forms on a two-dimensional surface.

 What is pencil drawing?

 Pencil drawing, at its most basic form, is putting graphite particles on paper.